IBM-Bluemix-Docs/ComposeForRedis/connecting-bluemix-app.md

 Field Name|Description
 ----------|-----------
-`uri`|The URI to be used when connecting to the service, which includes the schema (redis:), admin user name and password, the host name of the server and the port number to connect to.
+`uri`|The URI to be used when connecting to the service.
+It includes the schema (redis:), admin user name and password, the host name of the server and the port number to connect to.
 `uri_direct_1`|A secondary URI that can be used when connecting to the service.
 The format is the same as for `uri`.
 `ca_certificate_base64` `(optional)`|A base64 encoded, self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
 The certificate is only present on services that have a self-signed instead of a Let's Encrypt certificate.
 You need to decode the key before you can use it, as shown in the sample application.
 `uri_cli`|A `redis-cli` command line that connects to the database instance.